Micah-Shallom/Telex-Integration-Docs/docs/custom-integrations/creating_integration.md

 Telex supports **outbound**, **inbound**, and **bidirectional** custom integrations, enabling seamless communication with third-party systems.
 Outbound integrations send data from Telex to external services, inbound integrations receive data into Telex, and bidirectional integrations handle both sending and receiving data.

-To create a custom integration on Telex, you must set up the integration on your server and provide a **target URL** for Telex to send data to your server.
+To create a custom integration on Telex, you must set up the integration on your server and provide a **target URL** for Telex to send data to your app or integration.

 ### Integration Creation Process